agda/agda/doc/user-manual/language/cubical.lagda.rst

   c2t (loop i , loop j) = square i j

-When giving the cases for the path and square constructors we have to make sure that the function maps the boundary to the right things.
-For instance the following definition does not pass Agda's typechecker (as the boundary of the last case does not match up with the expected boundary of the square constructor).
+When giving the cases for the path and square constructors we have to make sure that the function maps the boundary to the right thing.
+For instance the following definition does not pass Agda's typechecker as the boundary of the last case does not match up with the expected boundary of the square constructor.

 .. code-block:: agda

-  c2t' : S¹ × S¹ → Torus
+  c2t_bad : S¹ × S¹ → Torus
-  c2t' (base   , base)   = point
+  c2t_bad (base   , base)   = point
-  c2t' (loop i , base)   = line2 i
+  c2t_bad (loop i , base)   = line2 i
-  c2t' (base   , loop j) = line1 j
+  c2t_bad (base   , loop j) = line1 j
-  c2t' (loop i , loop j) = square i j
+  c2t_bad (loop i , loop j) = square i j

-These function compute judgmentally, for all constructors:
+Functions defined by pattern-matching on higher inductive types compute definitionally, for all constructors.

 .. code-block:: agda